25 Best Ethical & Sustainable Clothing Brands In 2021

 1. Origin Africa

-Long a pebble favourite, this pair of former aid workers started Origin Africa, a unisex, organic cotton street style brand to fund African NGOs - in fact, that’s where all their profits go.
+Long a pebble favourite, Origin Africa was started by a pair of former aid workers to fund African NGOs.
+In fact, that's where all their profits go.

-Fall for the comfy sweatshirts with traditionally woven patch pockets, it’ll become a go-to favourite, especially when you’re (slow) travelling.
+The brand is all about unisex, organic cotton street style.
+Fall for the comfy sweatshirts with traditionally woven patch pockets.
+They will become a go-to outfit, especially when you’re (slow) travelling.

 2. Just Wears